 Healing Quinoa Cabbage Soup

 And you know, we all need a little help with the detoxification process!
-Just imagine all of the chemicals our bodies need to process on a daily basis (I won't get into it; it's just too depressing sometimes).
-Let's look at what we can do.
+Just think about the number of synthetic chemicals our bodies have to process every single day.
+So what can we do?

-Cabbage family vegetables, which include brussels sprouts, kale, collards, arugula, radishes, and broccoli, all help with detoxification.
-That's why we like to eat a lot of them.
-Green Smoothies are a great way to add in raw cabbage, kale, and collards!
-Brussels Sprouts are great roasted.
-Broccoli is good prepared just about any way.
-I like to lightly sauté it with lots of garlic and then add a little water to the pan and cover.
-It quickly cooks by steaming, but is still bright green and crisp-tender.
+We can start by eating more cabbage family vegetables—Brussels sprouts, kale, collards, arugula, radishes, broccoli—all of which help support detoxification.
+That’s why we make a point to eat a lot of them.
+Green smoothies are a great way to incorporate raw cabbage, kale, or collards.
+Brussels sprouts are delicious roasted, and broccoli is good just about any way you make it.
+I like to lightly sauté it with lots of garlic, then add a splash of water and cover the pan.
+It quickly steams, turning bright green and staying crisp-tender—just how we like it.

 About the Author